 4. Sentence Writing

-Only have a few minutes left of class?
+Only have a few minutes left in class?
 Randomly draw a conversation heart and write an elaborate sentence as a whole class.
-Keep a running record of the word count for each of your sentences and make it a class competition.
+Keep a running record of the word count for each of your sentences, and make it a class competition.
 Your students will be begging to play in no time!